 Defensive driving is an important skill to learn.
 It’s not only disabled drivers who should do so – anyone who’s operating a vehicle out on the road can benefit greatly from learning defensive driving.
 If every road user drove using this technique, there would be far fewer traffic accidents, injuries, and deaths on the roads.

 So, what is defensive driving?
 How do you become a good defensive driver?
 What are the principles of defensive driving?
 Why is defensive driving important?
-And what are the reasons every driver should learn defensive driving?
+And what are the defensive driving techniques every driver should learn?
 Read on to learn all you need to know.

 What Is Defensive Driving?

-Defensive driving is a method of driving that is responsible and cautious, and puts safety first.
+Defensive driving involves driving that is responsible and cautious, and puts safety first.
 It involves a set of practices that, if implemented correctly, defend a driver and their passengers from the dangers of road travel, which include irresponsible actions by other road users, hazards on the road, and bad weather.

 The principles of defensive driving are: